Nutrition in Bacteria : Classification

 Ferrous bicarbonate

-(i) First step Nitrosomonas is most common organism found in soil that oxidizes ammonia into nitrite ion. (-NO₂-).
+(i) First step Nitrosomonas is the most common organism found in soil that oxidizes ammonia into nitrite ion. (-NO₂-).

 2NH3 + 3O2 2NO2- + 2H+ + 2H2O + E